mbrijbhushan/FlexLab/README.md

-# Flexlab
+# FlexLab
-Code for implementing closed loop control on the Flexlab system
+Code for implementing closed loop control on the FlexLab system